-Evolutionary Argument for Optimal Vitamin D Level,
+Transcript: Evolutionary Argument for Optimal Vitamin D Level

-We did, after all, live as naked creatures in the East African tropics for about a million years before we began to use animal skins as capes to cover our shoulders.
-But tailored clothing, something like we know it today, was not devised until about 40 000 years ago when needles first appear in the archaeological record.
-The invention of tailored clothing may have been an important factor enabling the first modern human beings to settle permanently in Europe with its cold winters about 30 000 years ago.
-In Africa there was plenty of sunshine and plenty of vitamin D. Not so in Europe, where there were long winters and people were covered in clothing.
+We did, after all, live as naked creatures in the East African tropics for about a million years before we began using animal skins as capes to cover our shoulders.
+But tailored clothing, something like we know it today, was not devised until about 40,000 years ago, when needles first appear in the archaeological record.
+The invention of tailored clothing may have been an important factor enabling the first modern human beings to settle permanently in Europe, with its cold winters, about 30,000 years ago.
+In Africa there was plenty of sunshine and plenty of vitamin D. Not so in Europe, where there were long winters, and people covered in clothing.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.